A Kernel Theory of Modern Data Augmentation: Effects of Augmentation: Invariance and Regularization

-In Figure~\ref{fig:objective_difference}(a-d), we plot the difference between the actual objective function over augmented data $g(w)$ and: (i) the first-order approximation $\hat{g}(w)$, (ii) second-order approximation $\tilde{g}(w)$, and (iii) second-order approximation without the first-order term, $f(w) + (\tilde{g}(w) - \hat{g}(w))$.
-As a baseline, we also plot the difference between the augmented objective and over non-augmented data (i.e., original image), $f(w)$.
-In Figure~\ref{fig:objective_difference}(e-h), we plot the Kullback--Leibler divergence between the distribution over classes predicted by the actual model and the approximate models.
-In terms of both objective value and prediction distribution, while both first- and second-order approximations do well in approximating the actual model, the second-order approximation indeed provides a better approximation.
-For LeNet (Appendix~\ref{sec:extraexps}), the results are quite similar, though we additionally observe that the first-order approximation is very close to the model trained without augmentation, suggesting that the data-dependent regularization of the second-order term may be the dominating effect in models with learned feature maps.
+We empirically validate\footnote{Code to reproduce experiments and plots is available at {\url{https://github.com/HazyResearch/augmentation_code}}} the first- and second-order approximations, $\hat{g}(w)$ and $\tilde{g}(w)$, on MNIST~\citep{lecun1998gradient} and CIFAR-10~\citep{krizhevsky2009learning} datasets, performing rotation, crop, or blur as augmentations, and using either an RBF kernel with random Fourier features~\citep{rahimi2007random} or LeNet (details in Appendix~\ref{subsec:first_second_approx_details}) as a base model.
+Our results show that while both approximations perform reasonably well, the second-order approximation indeed results in a better approximation of the actual objective than the first-order approximation alone, validating the significance of the variance regularization component of data augmentation.
+In particular, in Figure~\ref{fig:newobj}, we plot the difference after 10 epochs of SGD training, between the actual objective function over augmented data $g(w)$ and: \begin{enumerate*}[label=(\roman*)] \item the first-order approximation $\hat{g}(w)$, \item second-order approximation $\tilde{g}(w)$, and \item second-order approximation without the first-order term, $f(w) + (\tilde{g}(w) - \hat{g}(w))$. \end{enumerate*} As a baseline, we plot these differences relative to the difference between the augmented and non-augmented objective (i.e., the original images), $f(w)$.
+In Figure~\ref{fig:newpreddisagreement}, to see how training on approximate objectives affect the predicted test values, we plot the prediction disagreement between the model trained on true objective and the models trained on approximate objectives.
+Finally, Figure~\ref{fig:newtrace} shows that these approximations are relatively stable in terms of performance throughout the training process.
+For the CIFAR-10 dataset and the LeNet model (Appendix~\ref{sec:extraexps}), the results are quite similar, though we additionally observe that the first-order approximation is very close to the model trained without augmentation for LeNet, suggesting that the data-dependent regularization of the second-order term may be the dominating effect in models with learned feature maps.